-April 14, 2015 Leave a comment
+July 14, 2015 Leave a comment

-The Kazakh government of authoritarian President Nursultan Nazarbayev accused Rakhat Aliyev of the murder of the two executives.
+The Kazakh regime of autocratic President Nursultan Nazarbayev accused Rakhat Aliyev of the murder of the two executives.
 Aliyev, who was Nazarbayev’s former son-in-law, had served for years as Kazakhstan’s deputy foreign minister before being appointed director of the country’s intelligence agency, the National Security Committee, also known as KNB.
 In 2007, however, Aliyev, who by that time was serving as Kazakhstan’s ambassador in Vienna, divorced the president’s eldest daughter, Dariga Nazarbayeva.
-He then fell out with the presidential family in spectacular fashion.
+He subsequently fell out with the presidential family in spectacular fashion.
 He was almost immediately stripped of his government positions, including the title of ambassador, and issued with an arrest warrant, while the Kazakh authorities demanded that Austria surrender him to Astana.

-However, Austrian authorities rejected two consecutive extradition requests by the Kazakhs and decided instead to investigate the case for themselves.
-They soon arrested Aliyev along with two of his alleged accomplices in the murder of the two Nurbank executives.
+However, Austrian authorities rejected two extradition requests by the Kazakhs and decided instead to investigate the case for themselves.
+They soon arrested Aliyev along with two of his alleged accomplices in the murder of the Nurbank executives.
 The two, Vadim Koshlyak, a former bodyguard of Nazarbayev, and Alnur Musaev, who like Aliyev is a former director of the KNB, were also residing in Vienna at the time.
 All three were taken to prison while the Austrian authorities investigated the murders.
 The plot thickened in February of this year, however, when Aliyev was found hanged in his Vienna cell.
 The official verdict was suicide, but Aliyev’s family and lawyers have rejected it and they, along with many other exiled critics of Nazarbayev’s regime, have raised questions about possible complicity of the KNB in the killing.
 As intelNews reported back in 2009, a Kazakh intelligence operative was arrested by Austrian authorities in 2008, as he was trying to kidnap Musaev.